simonleeADL/sstcam_pixel_analysis/README.md

 This code is still in early development, and I have much to learn before it's ready for widespread use.

 ## Installation

+[Here is a link](installation_walkthrough.md) to a detailed walkthrough for how to install sstcam_pixel_analysis.

-Clone, and when in the directory, install with `pip install .`
+Once requirements are installed, simply clone, and when in the directory, install with `pip install .`

 ### Requirements